codenotary/cnlc-docs-test/pages/help/use-ledger.md

 - Server IP address

-- port number (typically 3324 but check your implementation)
+- port number (typically the same port on which the web UI is exposed)

 ## Getting started